IreStridori/prima_prova/README.md

 		- **Number of occurrences** per sequence

 ### 3.7 Sequence Alignment (Concrete Class)
-- **Purpose**: using Biopython’s `PairwiseAligner` module, it manages to handle robust pairwise sequence alignment.
+- **Purpose**: using Biopython’s `PairwiseAligner` module, it manages to handle pairwise sequence alignment.
 It compares two sequences and calculates their similarity, producing a structured alignment output.
 - **Methods and responsibilities**:
 	- Initializes the alignment object with **two input sequences (`seq1`, `seq2`)**.
 	- Uses **global alignment mode** by default.